unemployed-voodoo-family/Toggl2Table/README.md

 [Apache POI](https://poi.apache.org) - Java library that can read and write MS Excel files using Java, as well as creating exports<br>
 [TestFX](https://github.com/TestFX/TestFX) - JavaFX library that allows us to test GUI functions.<br>

+## Installation Instructions:
+1. Download the latest executable file from the "releases" section.

+2. Run the file.

+Done.
+Enjoy.

 ## Authors
 All contributors in this project where 2nd year computer engineering students from NTNU Ålesund